Characters of Holby City: Nina Karnik

 Ayesha Dharker plays Nina Karnik, a general surgeon who first appeared in Spring 2017, within the show's nineteenth series.
 Nina is the wife of Matteo Rossini (Christian Vit) and billed as "tough but compassionate".
 Acting executive producer, Simon Harper, described the character as "an emotionally compelling character with a mysterious past."
 He added that producers had wanted Dharker to appear in the show for a while, and had finally found the right part for her.
 Dharker and Vit both departed in series 19, episode 60.

 Ed Keating

 Rocky Marshall plays Ed Keating, a cardiothoracic registrar who appears from series four, episode 45 until series six, episode 33, working under Tom Campbell-Gore.
 Ed leaves when he realises he has been set up by Tom Campbell-Gore after an operation goes bad and an investigation is made requiring blame.
-He is cleared but he knows he can't work with Tom anymore.
+He is cleared but he knows he can not work with Tom anymore.